ModdingPink/AuthenticCredits/README.md

 AuthenticCredits (PC)

-Because not being able to view this info dissapoints me.
+Because not being able to view this info disappoints me.